 In recent years there has been an increased focus in both the public and private sectors, within Ireland and abroad, on corporate governance arrangements.
-One element of a strong governance framework is an effective system of risk management.
+One element of a strong governance framework is an effective system of risk management & resilience.
 To address this a formal, dedicated University risk management function was set up in 2011.
 Since its inception within the University the process of risk management has gone through a number of changes which have sought to enhance the process.
 Details of the current process and framework for risk management, both within the University and its wholly owned campus companies, are provided on this webpage.

-The aims of the University's process for risk management are as follows:
+The aims of the University's process for risk & resilience are as follows:

 - to document those risks which may prevent the University from achieving its operational and strategic goals at both a unit level and at a wider University level;

 - to address identified risks through the implementation of tailored controls and solutions;

 - to track the trends in identified risks over time (e.g. are they improving, stable or getting worse); &

 - to identify and address significant and common risks across units of the University.

 Risk Management Guide

 The purpose of the Risk Management Guide is to briefly explain the theory behind risk management and to demonstrate how it is applied within the University and its wholly owned campus companies.
 The guide is intended to be an introduction to risk management and should be read by anyone who is required to engage with the University's risk management process or who has an interest in this area.
 The guide may be accessed at the link below.